Spinal Cord Damage in Charlotte, North Carolina

 Defining Complete Spinal Cord Injuries

 Unlike an incomplete spinal cord injury, a complete injury results in full loss of mobility and sensation below the injury site.
 A complete injury results in paraplegia or tetraplegia.
 The definition of paraplegia is the total loss of mobility and sensation at or below T1.
 The victim will have no ability to move or feel their legs or control their bowel or bladder.
 However, some paraplegics have some trunk mobility that allows them to stand or even walk short distances when using special equipment.
-Paraplegics have motor control and sensation of their arms.
+Paraplegics have motor control and sensation in their arms.

 However, some victims of complete paraplegia have partial trunk movement that may allow them to stand or walk for short distances by using special equipment.
 Despite this, most complete paraplegics rely on self-propelled wheelchairs.
 Complete tetraplegia is the loss of mobility and sensation from the injury site down, which includes arms, hands, and legs.
 Some tetraplegics have some hand or arm mobility, while others may depend on ventilators to breathe.

-If you or a loved one is the victim of a spinal cord injury contact an experienced Charlotte, North Carolina, personal injury attorney today for legal advice.
+If you or a loved one is the victim of a spinal cord injury, contact an experienced Charlotte, North Carolina, personal injury attorney today for legal advice.
 An attorney can help ensure you recover compensation for your injuries.